electron/electron/docs/tutorial/application-architecture.md

 Since communication between the processes is possible, a renderer process can call upon the main process to perform tasks.
-Electron comes with a module called `remote` that exposes APIs usually only available on the main process.
+Electron comes with a module called `remote` that exposes APIs usually only available on the renderer process.
 In order to create a `BrowserWindow` from a renderer process, we'd use the remote as a middle-man:

 ```javascript